 - 1. The legal basis for these regulations is contained in the Competition and Consumer Protection Act 2014, which came into force on 31 October 2014.
 Part 6 of that Act (which inserted a new section into the Consumer Protection Act 2007) contains enabling provisions which gives the Minister for Jobs, Enterprise and Innovation the power to introduce regulations to regulate certain practices in the grocery goods sector.
 They do not cover any other issues. - 2.
 The Regulations are divided into four parts as follows: - 1.
 Preliminary Matters; - 2.
 Contracts between Suppliers and Retailer or wholesaler; - 3.
 Compliance Requirements for Retailer or wholesalers; - 4.
 Enforcement. - 3.
 These Guidelines seek to provide information and guidance on the main provisions of the Regulations.
 As the operation of the Regulations will inevitably give rise to further practical issues, these Guidelines cannot be a final or definitive statement on the Regulations. - 4.
 These Guidelines have been compiled without prejudice to other legal provisions covering contracts including the Declaration in respect of Vertical Agreements and Concerted Practices and, more generally, under Section 4 of the Competition Act 2002. - 5.
-Public enforcement of these Regulations lies with the Competition and Consumer Protection Commission (CCPC), which is independent in the carrying out of its functions.
-Further information will be made available from time to time on the CCPC's website www.ccpc.ie.
+Further guidance may also be provided from time to time by the Competition and Consumer Protection Commission (CCPC) and parties affected by these Regulations are advised to refer to the CCPC's website (www.ccpc.ie) from time to time.